 This case study is shared by the U.S. Postal Service.
 The name of the client is not disclosed, but the details and results of the campaign are.
 Let’s take a look...

-We all know how difficult it is to get companies to talk about the results of even the best direct mail printing campaigns.
+We all know how difficult it is to get companies to talk about the results of even the best direct mail campaigns.
 Often this is because the results are so good that they don’t want to let competitors in on their secrets.
-So, when a great case study is found, it’s marketing gold.
+So when you find a great case study, it’s marketing gold.

 A leading brand offers a snack subscription service that delivers high-quality snacks made of wholesome ingredients to customers’ mailboxes.
 As with all subscription services, the challenge is keeping customers engaged.
 The company wanted to win back customers who had let their subscriptions lapse and to test different offers and different marketing channels to see which worked best.